-Advanced Topics in HCI 4004-755 Human-computer interface (HCI) is an evolving field.
+Human-computer interface is an evolving field.
 This course is designed to study the current themes and advanced issues of HCI.
-Topics will vary depending upon current research and developments in the field, (4004-745) Class 4.
-Distance Format, Credit 4
+Topics will vary depending upon current research and developments in the field.
+(4004-745) Class 4, Distance Format, Credit 4

-4004-757 Graphical Elements of the User Experience This course provides a theoretical framework covering principles of GUI and its effect upon the user experience.
+Graphical Elements of the User Experience This course provides a theoretical framework covering principles of GUI and its effect upon the user experience.
 Emphasis will be upon principles that guide the user toward certain behaviors and elicit a sense of identity.
 This course is designed to articulate methods used to manipulate visual perceptions of space and surface.
 Students will apply these methods to create user interfaces that reflect the utility and character appropriate for specific projects.
-(4004-730) Credit 4
+(4004-730) Class 4, Credit 4

-4004-774 Eye Tracking: Theory, Methodology, and Applications This course will provide a theoretical and practical study of eve movements and eve tracking. and will focus on the application of eye tracking to usability testing.
-Course topics include: eve movements and visual perception; types of eve trackers and theory of operations; data analysis; and the application of eye tracking to various domains.
+4004-774 Eye Tracking: Theory, Methodology, and Applications This course will provide a theoretical and practical study of eye movements and eye tracking, and will focus on the application of eye tracking to usability testing.
+Course topics include: eye movements and visual perception; types of eye trackers and theory of operations; data analysis; and the application of eye tracking to various domains.
 Laboratory projects will be required.
-(4004-745 and Statistics) Class 4, Lab 0, Credit 4
+(4004-745 and Statistics) Class 4, Credit 4

-4004-775 Remote Usability Development and Testing This course will discuss the tools and procedures of remote usability testing and apply them to the development of an effective user interface.
-Topics include: the software development lifecycle, design and development of effective interfaces, heuristic evaluations, assessment methods, usability testing procedures and protocols, remote testing tools and procedures, and analyse testing results and propose recommendations.
-(4004-745, 4002-730 and Statistics, not intended for students taking 4004-748 and 4004-749) Credit 4
+Remote Usability Development and Testing

+This course will discuss the tools and procedures of remote usability testing and apply them to the development of an effective user interface.
+Topics include: the software development lifecycle, design and development of effective interfaces, heuristic evaluations, assessment methods, usability testing procedures and protocols, remote testing tools and procedures, and analyze testing results and propose recommendations.
+(4004-745, 4002-730 and statistics, not intended for students taking 4004-748 and 4004-749) Class 4, Credit 4

-Application Domain in HCI This course will provide a theoretical and case-based study of several areas of HCI, all considered within an application domain of information technology.
+Application Domains in HCI

+This course will provide a theoretical and case-based study of several areas of HCI, all considered within an application domain of information technology.
 Application domains may include medical informatics, bioinformatics, game design, and entertainment.
-Course topics include: a scientific approach to ui design (usability engineering), domain-specific user analysis & user profiles, social and cultural influences, general and domain-specific design issues, information visualization, data integration, mobile devices, security, privacy and ethics.
-(4004-745) Class 4.
-Lab 0.
-Credit 4
+Course topics include: A Scientific Approach to UI Design (Usability Engineering), Domain-Specific User Analysis and User Profiles, Social and Cultural Influences, General and Domain-Specific Design Issues, Information Visualization, Data Integration, Mobile Devices, Security, Privacy and Ethics.
+(4004-745) Class 4, Credit 4